sydddl/plotly-signif/README.md

 - [x] Supports boxplots
 - [ ] Supports horizontal drawing

+## requirement

+- numpy
+- pandas
+- plotly
+- kaleido  (There may be problems with the installation of this package)

 ## Any feedback on bugs or suggestions for features are welcome